 Location: NIST Gaithersburg

-The registration fees for the 2012 NIST Spectroradiometry Short Course are $2,000 per person for the complete 4-day course.
+The registration fees for the 2016 NIST Spectroradiometry Short Course are $2,000 per person for the complete 4-day course.
 The fee includes course materials (including reference books: Optical Radiometry by A.C.
 Parr, R.U.
 Datla, and J.L.
-Gardner and The Art of Radiometry by J.M.
-Palmer and B.G.
-Grant), coffee breaks, lunches, and a dinner.
+Gardner and Introduction to Radiometry and Photometry by W.R.
+McCluney), coffee breaks, lunches, and a dinner.
 Pre-registration is required.
 Registration for the course is limited to 15 attendees on a first-come, first-served basis.
 Registrations will be accepted in the order they are received by NIST.
-Registration and payment must be received by Monday, March 24, 2014.
+Registration and payment must be received by Monday, March 21, 2016.
 There will be no on-site registration.
-Cancellations and/or substitutions must be requested, in writing, by Monday, March 24, 2014, and no refunds will be made after this date.
+Cancellations and/or substitutions must be requested, in writing, by Monday, March 21, 2016, and no refunds will be made after this date.

-The registration form will be available starting in December 2015.
+The registration form will be available starting in about December 2016.
 Please complete the registration form and fax it to Stephanie Halton at 435-713-3007.

 100 Bureau Drive, M/S 1071